propiro/BTT_TF_Cloud_AFW/README.md

 # Alternative BTT TF Cloud V1.0 Firmware (AFW)
-This is a custom firmware for the BTT TF Cloud V1.0 (https://github.com/bigtreetech/BTT-SD-TF-Cloud-V1.0) devices.
+This is a custom firmware for the BTT TF Cloud V1.0 devices.

+More information about these devices can be found at the official repro https://github.com/bigtreetech/BTT-SD-TF-Cloud-V1.0.

 DISCLAIMER: This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-**Changes from the original BTT TF Cloud V1.0 firmware**

-* Hardcoded SSID and password (to make WiFi working also without accessible SD card)
+## Features

+* FTP server (tested with FileZilla)
+* WebDAV server
+* WiFi config mode via an access point
-* SD card is used only when a connection via WebDAV is established
+* SD card is in use only when a connection (WebDAV or FTP) is established
-* FTP server (works with FileZilla)
-* Firmware update via Web interface (not working right now)
+* Firmware update via web interface

+## BTT TF Cloud V1.0 Hardware
 **Top**

 ![Example Schematic](pics/BTT_TF_Cloud_Top.jpg)